Preventive Plumbing Maintenance: Save Money & Avoid Emergencies

 How often should I schedule professional plumbing maintenance?

 For most homes, a professional inspection every one to two years is sufficient.
 However, if your home was built before 2000, has older galvanized or polybutylene pipes, or has a history of recurring issues, an annual inspection is strongly recommended.
 Older systems are significantly more vulnerable to corrosion, buildup, and sudden failures that a professional can spot before they escalate.
+Learn more about how to prevent frozen pipes if your home is at risk in winter.

 What happens if I skip annual plumbing maintenance?